Paytm still facing glitches; users complain of payment issues

 “We are sending an app update to Apple immediately and requesting them to approve the same as soon as possible.
 Once live, we request our users to update their iOS app,” it added.

 The company also sought to pacify users saying the users’ “data and money is absolutely safe and secure.
 This is a minor issue that we are fixing,” it said.
-(AGENCIES)
+(PTI)